Clarendon County Vehicle Impound Guide

 Required Documents

-You will generally need the following:
+You'll generally need the following documents:

-- Valid driver's license: The person retrieving the vehicle needs a valid driver's license.
+- Valid driver's license: The person retrieving the vehicle must have a valid driver's license.

-- Proof of insurance: Current insurance documentation for the vehicle.
+- Proof of insurance: You'll need to show proof of current insurance coverage for the vehicle.

 If You Don't Have a Valid License